"Mr. Holmes, this is definitely what you'd call indiscreet."

 Stephen's tongue, too, held the tang of oranges and cloves.
 There were undertones of salt that were stronger on his chest and hands, and his breath was hot and sweet on Mycroft's face.
 Giving in, Mycroft sought him urgently; he could feel Stephen's calves brushing up against his own in a rough male kiss, so that he was no longer sure where Stephen ended and he began.

 "Mycroft."
 Stephen's voice was low and near.
 "I - "

 "No." Mycroft abruptly drew away, extricating himself from their tangle of arms and legs.
 He took several deep breaths in silence.
 "No. You know I… don't say such things."
 He rubbed the back of his neck and exhaled.

 "Well, what if I say them, and you don't have to?"

 "No. Even worse.
 Let's not ruin this one day of the year by our disagreeing over a word."
 Mycroft got up in a businesslike way; the moment was over, for now.
 He slid into pyjama pants; the evening was chill.
 "I'll go for more wine," he offered.

 "No, it's self-preservation.
 That last bottle you brought up was ungodly."

-Stephen laughed as Mycroft made his way out along the passage to the main living area, padding along the floorboards in feet unaccustomed to bareness and climbing down the dusty, precarious stairs into the wine cellar.
-The cellar was lit only by a weak, dusty globe; already a little light-headed from the last bottle of ungodly wine, he stumbled a little on the last three steps before reaching the dim cool of the cellar itself.
+Stephen laughed as Mycroft made his way out along the passage to the main living area, padding along the floorboards in feet unaccustomed to their own bareness and climbing down the dusty, precarious stairs into the wine cellar.
+The cellar was lit only by a weak, dusty globe.
+Already a little light-headed from the last bottle of ungodly wine, he stumbled a little on the last three steps before reaching the dim cool of the cellar itself.

 For God's sake, you are not a blushing debutante.
 How utterly ridiculous you are sometimes, Mycroft Holmes.